Canada Revenue Agency: COVID-19 emergency benefits

 The economic impact of COVID-19 pandemic resulted in the temporary and permanent closure of businesses throughout Canada, leading to the loss of several thousand jobs.
 This resulted in the creation of several economic measures targeting different sectors of Canadian society, which the CRA was tasked with administering.

 The Canada Emergency Response Benefit (CERB) was introduced as a temporary benefit available to Canadians who stopped working involuntarily due to the pandemic.
 It provides $2,000 per month successful applicants during the eligible period.
-However, income earned through CERB is taxable and those who applied without being eligible could face penalties during future tax assessments.
-Eligible recipients are required to have also earned $5,000 in income during the 2019 tax year, and could not earn more than $1,000 per month when claiming CERB.
-The benefit is administered jointly by the CRA and Service Canada, with nearly 8.5 million Canadians applying for the benefit. representing nearly 21.5 million unique applications.
+Income earned through CERB was taxable and those who applied without being eligible could have face penalties during future tax assessments.
+Eligible recipients were required to have also earned $5,000 in income during the 2019 tax year, and could not earn more than $1,000 per month when claiming CERB.
+The benefit was administered jointly by the CRA and Service Canada, with nearly 8.5 million Canadians applying for the benefit. representing nearly 21.5 million unique applications.
+The program was closed on December 2, 2020.

 Similarly, the Canada Emergency Student Benefit (CESB) was developed as a parallel benefit for high school graduates, post-secondary students, and recent post-secondary graduates who do not qualify for CERB, with a shorter eligibility period of four months.
 CESB received about 2.1 million applicants, with over 675,000 unique applicants as of August 2020.